yyjtech/code-of-conduct/reporting_guidelines.md

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact community organizers (@brandonbrown @jtrill @jen @laurac @maypong @jem @moxus) with your appeal and we will review the case.
+To appeal a decision of the working group, contact community organizers with your appeal and we will review the case.

+Revision 1.2, posted May 27, 2023
-Revision 1.1, posted Jan 31, 2018 Reporting Guidelines derived from those of the Django Software Foundation.
+Reporting Guidelines derived from those ofthe Django Software Foundation.